NukolLodda/Flopcraft/README.md

   (I lack both the time and knowledge for this)<br>
 - Porting Modussy to other APIs
   (though I will still try to make a fabric port)<br>
-- Addition of music discs sounds in the sounds folder (mostly legal reasons so it's better safe than sorry)
+- Addition of music discs sounds in the 'sounds' folder (mostly legal reasons, so it's better safe than sorry)

 For anyone who wants inquires on the status of your requests/needs help with downloading Modussy, come to <a href="https://discord.gg/NTwqY3rcvU">the official Modussy discord server</a>